 Speeches often set several aims at the same time.

 Having formulated the exact aim, write down the plan of your speech.
 Richard Dowis recommends writing down everything you would like to speak on during your presentation.
-After that, three to five most important messages should be underlined, while other messages shall be either deleted or made secondary.
+After that, three to five important messages should be underlined, while other messages shall be deleted or made secondary.
 Locate the main and secondary messages in the desired order.

 Public speaking is a special kind of speech.
 It has its own requirements and nuances.
 That is why the major part of the book is dedicated to the verbal components of the presentation.